remotion-dev/remotion/packages/docs/docs/lambda/examplesetupwithoutiamuser.md

 }

 ```
-The full dependencies is included in the [reference project](https://github.com/alexfernandez803/example-lambda/blob/main/package.json).
+The full dependencies are included in the [reference project](https://github.com/alexfernandez803/example-lambda/blob/main/package.json).

 #### 4. After deployment